alpargur/machine-learning-101/README.md

 # Machine Learning 101
 ![MLWR Cover](./assets/MLWR-Cover.png)
 - Machine Learning course content and notebooks built upon the chapters of [Hands-on Machine Learning with Scikit-Learn, Keras &TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) / 2nd edition.
-- Each week has its own branch to make the course progression clear.
+- Each chapter has its own branch to make the course progression clear.
 - This course is offered at [Cologne University of Applied Sciences](https://www.th-koeln.de/studium/technische-informatik-master_1197.php) by Prof. Dr. Beate Rhein in Spring Semester 2023.

 ## Get Started